rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Server-side Template Injection/Introduction.md

 ```
 > Note: In this example, instead of a static value being passed into the template, part of the template itself is being dynamically generated using the `GET` parameter `name`.
 As template syntax is evaluated server-side, this potentially allows an attacker to place a server-side template injection payload inside the `name` parameter

-Aside from manual process, we can use [SSTImap](https://github.com/vladko312/SSTImap) to automate the detection and exploitation of SSTI vulnerabilities.
+Aside from manual process, we can use [SSTImap](https://github.com/vladko312/SSTImap) or [tplmap](https://github.com/epinna/tplmap) to automate the detection and exploitation of SSTI vulnerabilities.
 ## Detection
 The easiest way to detect injections is to supply mathematical expressions in curly brackets, for example:
 ```html